uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 ```

 You can now identify single points, zoom into your plot, and show/hide
 categories.
-However, the popup does not tell us which country the point
+However, the pop-up does not tell us which country the point
 corresponds to.
 That’s because we don’t mention the `country` variable
 in our code.
 Let’s reveal that information by slightly modifying the `p`
 object: